browserengineering/book/book/visual-effects.md

             x = obj.x + obj.font.measureText(text)
 ```

-Update also all the other places that `measure` was called to use the Skia
+Update all the other places that `measure` was called to use the Skia method
-method (and also create Skia fonts instead of Tkinter ones, of course).
+(and also create Skia fonts instead of Tkinter ones, of course).

 Skia font metrics are accessed via the `getMetrics` method on a font.
 Then metrics
 like ascent and descent are accessible via: